Namratabbdcs/Django_Applications/food_delivery/README.md

 # Panel - Login through website

-    - If we ant to login through djano panel, we need to create a superuser first.
+    - If we want to login through django panel, we need to create a superuser first.
         - python manage.py createsuperuser

 #### 1.Admin(admin will be the superuser)